MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/security/active-directory-domain-services.md

 The domain preparation step adds the necessary access control entries (ACEs) to universal groups that grant permissions to host and manage users within the domain.
 Domain preparation creates ACEs on the domain root and three built-in containers: User, Computers, and Domain Controllers.

-For details about the public ACEs created and added by forest preparation and domain preparation, see [Changes made by forest preparation in Skype for Business Server](../../schema-reference/active-directory-schema-extensions-classes-and-attributes/changes-made-by-forest-preparation.md) and[Changes made by domain preparation in Skype for Business Server](../../schema-reference/active-directory-schema-extensions-classes-and-attributes/changes-made-by-domain-preparation.md) in the Deployment documentation.
+For details about the public ACEs created and added by forest preparation and domain preparation, see [Changes made by forest preparation in Skype for Business Server](../../schema-reference/active-directory-schema-extensions-classes-and-attributes/changes-made-by-forest-preparation.md) and [Changes made by domain preparation in Skype for Business Server](../../schema-reference/active-directory-schema-extensions-classes-and-attributes/changes-made-by-domain-preparation.md) in the Deployment documentation.

 Organizations often lock down Active Directory Domain Services (AD DS) to help mitigate security risks.
 However, a locked-down Active Directory environment can limit the permissions that Skype for Business Server 2015 requires.
 This can include removal of ACEs from containers and OUs and disabling of permissions inheritance on User, Contact, InetOrgPerson, or Computer objects.
 In a locked down Active Directory environment, permissions must be set manually on containers and OUs that require them.